MikeSullyTools

 • Iterate on the base image before upscaling: a weak source usually stays weak, only larger.

 Keep using the self-serve generator when you are exploring concepts, testing styles, or building a first strong draft.
-Move to Custom Editing Services when any of these are true:
+If the output needs exact commercial precision, simplify the prompt and generate a cleaner base before enhancing it.

 Use this workflow in order